Murder of Kacie Woody: Background

-Kacie felt sad about Dave's aunt, and told her family and friends about him and the situation.
-Her close friends Sam and Jessica also befriended Dave, and added him to their Yahoo "buddy" lists.
-At the same time, Sam, in particular, was fearful over Kacie's naivety, and warned her about becoming close to and falling in love with people that she hadn't met in person.
-Since Kacie's father, Rick, worked long swing shifts as a police officer with the Greenbrier police department, he stated during his Web of Lies interview that he often wasn't home to monitor her Internet activity, although he was, at the time, aware that she was talking to boys online.
+Woody felt sad about Dave's aunt and told her family and friends about him and the situation.
+Her close friends Sam and Jessica also befriended Dave and added him to their Yahoo "buddy" lists.
+At the same time, Sam was fearful over Woody's naivety and warned her about becoming close to and falling in love with people that she hadn't met in person.
+Since Kacie's father worked long swing shifts as a police officer with the Greenbrier police department, he stated during his Web of Lies interview that he often wasn't home to monitor her Internet activity, although he was, at the time, aware that she was talking to boys online.
 He wasn't particularly worried, as long as he knew that she was at home and the boys were elsewhere.
-Around the summer of 2002, when Kacie told him that Dave was turning 18, Rick told her that Dave was too old for her, and to stop talking to him online.
-Kacie told Dave about this, and disobeyed Rick, commencing to talk with Dave over the phone, despite the long distance charges.
+Around the summer of 2002, when Woody told her father Rick that Dave was turning 18, he told her to stop talking to him online, stating that Dave was too old for her; Kacie disobeyed her father and started talking with Dave over the phone, despite the long-distance charges.

-One night, likely in the autumn of 2002, Dave called Kacie while her friend Jessica was spending the night at Kacie's house.
+One night, likely in the autumn of 2002, Dave called Woody while her friend Jessica was spending the night at Woody's house.
 During this time, the girls heard strange sounds around the outside of the house, and a floorboard squeaked in the kitchen, as if an intruder was on the property.
-The girls rushed into Kacie's bedroom and blocked the door with a dresser.
-Kacie told Dave that she was afraid someone was in the house; he told her that nobody was in the house and not to worry; the noises then stopped.
+The girls rushed into Woody's bedroom and blocked the door with a dresser.
+Woody told Dave that she was afraid someone was in the house; he told her that nobody was in the house and not to worry; the noises then stopped.

-Kacie's friend Sam was doubtful as to Dave's stated age, based on his use of outdated slang, including such terms as "groovy" and "far out".
-Kacie had assumed this was due to his being from California, and that people there talked differently than in Arkansas.
+Woody's friend Sam was doubtful as to Dave's stated age, based on his use of outdated slang, including such terms as "groovy" and "far out".
+Woody had assumed this was due to him being from California, and that people there talked differently than in Arkansas.